Learn today, be a star of tomorrow!

 Since becoming a Parent Governor I have been pleased to be a part of a strong core team who are committed to helping pupils develop both academically and personally to raise the high standards of the school on a whole.

-I play a dual role in Brinsley Primary School as both a Staff Governor and a parent.
-I have also been a Parent Governor in my previous school for several year and I am keen to share my experience with Brinsley Primary School.
-I have two daughters here at school, one in the Foundation Level and one in Key Stage 1.
+I play a dual role in Brinsley Primary and Nursery School as both a Staff Governor and a parent.
+I have also been a Parent Governor in my previous school for several year and I am keen to share my experience with Brinsley Primary and Nursery School.
+I have two daughters currently at the school.
 It is important to me that I play a role in ensuring our school is a welcoming, caring and forward thinking place for our children to thrive and reach their full potential.

 If you are interested in becoming a School Governor please inform the school office.